 - Consult with experts.

-Once the investigation is complete, the hope is that the defense lawyer was able to collect a sufficient amount of evidence on behalf of a suspect that shows he did not commit a criminal offense.
+Once the investigation is complete, the hope is that the defense lawyer was able to collect a sufficient amount of evidence on behalf of you that shows you did not commit a criminal offense.

 The lawyer then meets with the District Attorney to:

 - Present the evidence that was gathered; and,

 After this meeting, the D.A. may decide to take one of the following actions:

 - File criminal charges against you;

 - End the investigation and file no charges; or,

 - Request that the police conduct further investigation and then return the case to the D.A.